Last Updated on

 While I was revising all the posts I had listed, I learned about social media and blogging.

 Social media was so much different from it is today.
 I started on MySpace.
 Once again, I had no idea what I was doing.
 I was literally throwing buckets of spaghetti against the wall hoping something would stick.

-Articles about how to market on MySpace didn’t exist in those days.
-I was taking my brick and mortar business knowledge and trying to incorporate some of those tactics with the internet.
+Articles about how to market on MySpace didn’t exist.
+I was taking my brick and mortar business knowledge and trying to incorporate some of those tactics with selling products on the internet.

-I knew that I had to market my paintings online to build brand awareness, but the tools available then were limited.
-I tried networks and every new platform that would become available.
+I knew that I had to market my paintings online to build brand awareness, but the tools available back then were limited.
+I tried multiple networks and every new platform that would become available.

 There was one site (I wish I could remember the name of it) that was for people who would share products that were on their wish list.
 They would be able to save the products, rate them and share them.

 I don’t believe the site exists anymore but it did generate some traffic to my website.